Kevin O'Brien (cricketer)

-Kevin Joseph O'Brien (born 4 March 1984) is an Irish former international cricketer who plays for Leinster and Railway Union Cricket Club.
+Kevin Joseph O'Brien (born 4 March 1984) is an Irish former international cricketer who played for Leinster and Railway Union Cricket Club.
 On 16 August 2022, he announced his retirement from international cricket.

-He scored the fastest century ever in 50-over World Cup, coming from 50 balls against England on 2 March 2011.
-He was one of the eleven cricketers to play in Ireland's first ever Test match, against Pakistan, in May 2018, scoring the first Test century for Ireland men's cricket and becoming the first sportsperson from Ireland to represent his country 300 times.
+He scored the fastest (later surpassed) century in 50-over World Cup, coming from 50 balls against England on 2 March 2011.
+O'Brien was one of the eleven cricketers to play in Ireland's first ever Test match, against Pakistan, in May 2018, scoring the first Test century for Ireland men's cricket and becoming the first sportsperson from Ireland to represent his country in 300 matches.

 O'Brien is an aggressive right-handed middle to lower order batsman and a right-arm medium-fast bowler.
 He made his One Day International (ODI) debut in 2006 in Ireland's inaugural match.
 O'Brien played for Nottinghamshire in 2009, and in 2010 was awarded a contract with Cricket Ireland, making him one of six players with a full-time contract with the board.
 He was the first player for Ireland to take 100 wickets in ODIs.

 In December 2018, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.
 In June 2021, O'Brien announced his retirement from ODI cricket, to allow him to focus on T20 and Test cricket.

 Personal life and education

-Kevin O'Brien was educated in Marian College, Ballsbridge.
+Kevin O'Brien was educated at Marian College, Ballsbridge.
 He has a degree in marketing and advertising.
 His brother Niall was also a member of the Irish team.
 Their father Brendan played 52 times for Ireland.
 His sister, Ciara, played for the Irish women's hockey team.